gregunz/BobstChallenge/README.md

 **tl-dr**

-Our team successfully solved one challenge (winner) during Lauzhack 2017 hackaton where ~250 participants where competing on various challenges.
+Our team successfully solved one challenge during Lauzhack 2017 hackaton where ~250 participants where competing on various challenges.

 # Lauzhack 2017